 Kohlrabi is a member of the cruciferous, or cabbage, vegetable family, with an edible bulb and also edible leaves.
 It can be eaten raw or cooked and adds a wonderful crunch to all kinds of dishes.
 My favorite way to use it is uncooked in a slaw, like Carrot, Cabbage, and Kohlrabi Slaw, or a salad, like the Crunchy Green Salad recipe down below!

 Table of Contents

 What Does Kohlrabi Look Like?

-Kind of like a UFO.
-Kohlrabi are about the size of an orange, heavy for their size, with a bunch of stems sticking out willy nilly, and then often some collard-green like leaves stick out from the top (unless they were trimmed off).
-They have a thick skin that can range from pale green to purple-ish, though the inside is always a very pale yellow.
+Kohlrabi kind of looks like a vegetable UFO!
+Kohlrabi is about the size of an orange, heavy for their size, with a bunch of stems sticking out willy nilly, and then often some collard green-like leaves stick out from the top (unless they were trimmed off).
+They have thick skin that can range from pale green to purple-ish, though the inside is always a very pale yellow.